E. Gerald Corrigan: Post-Federal Reserve; Goldman Sachs

-Corrigan joined Goldman Sachs in 1994 and has been a partner and managing director in the office of the chairman since 1996.
+Corrigan joined Goldman Sachs in 1994 working as a Managing Director, and he has been a partner since 1996.
 He served as co-chair of both the Risk Committee and the Global Compliance and Controls Committee at Goldman Sachs.
 In 1994 Corrigan also joined the influential Washington-based financial advisory body, the Group of Thirty.

 Since 1999, Corrigan has served as Chairman of the Counterparty Risk Management Policy Group (CRMPG).
 The CRMPG is a financial industry policy group designed to promote enhanced strong practices in counterparty credit risk and market risk management.
 In this capacity Corrigan testified before the Committee on Financial Services of the U.S. House of Representatives concerning hedge funds and systematic risk in the financial markets on March 13, 2007.
 In concluding his testimony, Corrigan foreshadowed the pending 2008 financial crisis by stating "[o]ne of the most difficult challenges in human endeavor is how we manage low probability events – such as financial shocks – that can cause so much damage.
 In the financial arena I believe we are making progress in meeting that challenge and we must continue the effort for we know that the future will bring new tests of the stability and resiliency of the financial system."

 In 2005, the Global Association of Risk Professionals awarded their "Risk Manager of the Year" designation to Corrigan.

 In a major article in April 2009 about Obama Administration Treasury Secretary Timothy Geithner and his role in the 2008 financial crisis, The New York Times writers traced the evolution of the AIG part in the crisis in September, 2008.
 A.I.G.'s chief executive at the time, Robert B. Willumstad, was seeking help raising capital from JP MorganChase, not using Goldman Sachs because it was "one of A.I.G.'s biggest trading partners" and, Mr. Willumstad believed, "the potential conflicts of interest ... were too great."
 However, on "Monday, Sept.
 15, Mr. Geithner pushed A.I.G. to bring Goldman onto its team to raise capital," the article said, quoting Mr. Willumstad.
 "Mr. Geithner and Mr. Corrigan ... were close, speaking frequently and sometimes lunching together at Goldman headquarters.
 On [Sep.
 15th], the company's chief executive, Lloyd C. Blankfein, was at the New York Fed.
 A Goldman spokesman [told the Times] 'We don't believe anyone at Goldman Sachs asked Mr. Geithner to include the firm in the assignment.'
 Mr. Geithner said he had suggested Goldman get involved because the situation was chaotic and 'time was running out,'" the article concluded relative to Mr. Corrigan's and Goldman's involvements with the then-NY Fed president Geithner.